EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * Signature_or_MAC_3 is the 'signature' of the COSE_Sign1 object.

-   If method equals 2 or 3, compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_U, IV_U, and the parameters below.
+   If method equals 2 or 3, compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_I, IV_I, and the parameters below.
 The public key must be a static Diffie-Hellman key.

    *  PRK_I = HKDF-Extract( RPK_3, G_IY ), where G_IY is the ECDH shared secret calculated from G_I and Y, or G_Y and I